pfleidi/magnets/README.md

 It's main purpose is derived from this XKCD quote:

 > With the collapse of the dollar the government has endorsed an alternate currency.
-> Your monetary worth is now determined by the number of funny pictures savedto your hard drive.
+> Your monetary worth is now determined by the number of funny pictures saved to your hard drive.

 [Quote from XKCD](http://xkcd.com/512/)